Mediatek-Cloud/MCS/faq/README.md

 Unfortunately this feature is still under developement.
 When you first sign-on with MCS using Labs@mediatek, in the background we have created a new account in MCS using the email address as your account ID.
 Therefore, you can simply click "forgot password" and enter your email address, a forgot password reset email will send to your mailbox.
 You can then set a new password and come back and login by using your email and the new password.
 You can then be able to login to the Moble App in the same fashion.

+**9. What browser does the MCS support?**

+We strongly recommand you to use the Chrome to browse the MCS site.

 **Don't have the answer you are looking for? send us a [mail](mtkcloudsandbox@mediatek.com) **